mickh14/ourCookBook/README.md

 The below HTML pages will provide views for ease of use of the Cook Book website:

 - BASE: A template for all other pages to use
-- Search – User can enter a cuisine and retrieve all recipes of that cuisine type from the DB
+- [Search](https://out-cook-book.herokuapp.com/recipes_search) – User can enter a cuisine and retrieve all recipes of that cuisine type from the DB
   - Landing page when website opens and can also be access via link in Navbar
-- Recipes – Displays all recipes that are retrieved from the DB
+- [Recipes](https://out-cook-book.herokuapp.com/get_recipes) – Displays all recipes that are retrieved from the DB
   - Displayed as a result of search
-- Cuisines – Displays all cuisines that are retrieved from the DB
+- [Cuisines](https://out-cook-book.herokuapp.com/get_cuisines) – Displays all cuisines that are retrieved from the DB
   - Access via link on navbar
-- Tools – Displays all tools that are retrieved from the DB
+- [Buytools](https://out-cook-book.herokuapp.com/buy_tool) – Displays all tools that are retrieved from the DB
+  - Accessed via Buy button on recipe or Shop link on navbar
+- [Addrecipe](https://out-cook-book.herokuapp.com/add_recipe) – Allows use to enter a new recipe details and send to DB
   - Accessed via link on navbar
-- Addrecipe – Allows use to enter a new recipe details and send to DB
-  - Accessed via link on navbar
-- Addcuisine - Allows use to enter a new cuisine details and send to DB
+- [Addcuisine](https://out-cook-book.herokuapp.com/add_cuisine) - Allows use to enter a new cuisine details and send to DB
   - Access via &quot;Add Cuisine&quot; button on cuisines page
-- Addtool- Allows use to enter a new tool details and send to DB
-  - Access via &quot;Add Tool&quot; button on tools page
-- Eidtrecipe – Allows a user to update and existing recipe
+- [Eidtrecipe](https://out-cook-book.herokuapp.com/edit_recipe/5e21eaacae463ebca8664ed0) – Allows a user to update and existing recipe
   - Access via &quot;edit&quot; button on recipes page
-- editcuisine– Allows a user to update and existing cuisine
+- [editcuisine](https://out-cook-book.herokuapp.com/edit_cuisine/5e175cb17efa136052fd4ca9)– Allows a user to update and existing cuisine
   - Access via &quot;edit&quot; button on cuisine page
-- edittool– Allows a user to update and existing tool
-  - Access via &quot;edit&quot; button on tools page

 **CRUD**